pyroll-project/pyroll-core/docs/export.md

 # Data Export

-PyRoll includes a class capable of converting the simulation results to a [pandas](https://pandas.pydata.org/) `DataFrame` and save this to different file formats.
+PyRolL includes a class capable of converting the simulation results to a [pandas](https://pandas.pydata.org/) `DataFrame` and save this to different file formats.
 The feature can be accessed by use of the CLI through the [`export`](cli.md#export) command.